siemens/embeddedCMP/cmp_doc/HOWTO.md

 		- HTTP or CoAP as transport
 - For UART terminal based 'CLI':
 	- Follow the instructions on the terminal
+	- Make sure inbound firewall rules is allowed for LRA running on PC, Otherwise client will not be able to communicate with LRA.
 - Watch the Debug console output on the UART terminal for results and diagnostics.